Introduction to Target Rifle Shooting

 - Treat all rifles and equipment with respect.

-- Treat every rifle at all times, as though it were loaded.
+- Treat every rifle at all times, as though it were loaded and ready to fire.

 - When handling a rifle ensure it has a coloured breech flag inserted in the loading port/chamber.

 - The breech flag must be inserted at all times when you are not shooting i.e. setting up or when you have finished shooting.
 This lets other range users know the rifle has no ammunition loaded.

 - Keep your finger away from the trigger unless you are ready and aiming at the target.

 - Only load the rifle under the instruction of the range officer.